ralph-groupscholar/groupscholar-essay-anonymizer/README.md

 - `-dry-run`: Preview redactions without writing files.
 - `-report`: Optional path for the JSON report.
 - `-report-csv`: Optional path for a CSV report.
+- `-db-log`: Write a run summary to PostgreSQL.

 ## Output
 - Redacted files are written to the output directory, preserving relative paths.